0cjs/sedoc/8bit/apple1/replica-sbc.md

-RC6502 Apple I Replica SBC
+RC6502 Apple 1 Replica SBC
 --------------------------

 Details in [this GitHub project][1rep-sbc].